SMS Emden: Design

-The ship's main battery comprised ten 10.5 cm SK L/40 guns in single mounts.
-Two were placed side by side forward on the forecastle, six were located amidships, three on either side, and two were placed side by side aft.
+The ship's main battery comprised ten 10.5 cm SK L/40 guns in single pivot mounts.
+Two were placed side by side forward on the forecastle; six were located on the broadside, three on either side; and two were placed side by side aft.
 The guns could engage targets out to 12200 m, and were supplied with 1,500 rounds of ammunition, 150 per gun.
 The secondary armament consisted of eight 5.2 cm SK L/55 guns, also in single mounts.
 She had two 45 cm torpedo tubes with four torpedoes, mounted below the waterline, and could carry fifty naval mines.